Stegodyphus sarasinorum

 Stegodyphus sarasinorum, also known as the Indian cooperative spider, is a species of velvet spider of the family Eresidae.
 It is native to India, Sri Lanka, Nepal, and Myanmar.
 This spider is a social spider that exhibits communal predation and feeding, where individuals live in large cooperatively built colonies with a nest or retreat constructed of silk woven using leaves, twigs, and food carcasses, and a sheet web for prey capture.

 Individual S. sarasinorum spiders that have attacked prey once are more likely to attack prey again, independent of their body size or hunger level.
-This is the only member of the family Eresidae that is arboreal, not terrestrial.
+Stegodyphus is the only genus of the family Eresidae that is arboreal, not terrestrial.

 Description

 Stegodyphus sarasinorum, like most Eresids, are short, stout spiders lined with several fine hairs.
 These fine hairs give the spiders an ash-colored appearance.
 The dorsal side of the abdomen is marked with three longitudinal white stripes and six pairs of dots, which are part of the spider's patterning.
 There are two irregular surfaces containing the six spinnerets encased in a structure called the cribellum.
 Unlike most spiders, S. sarasinorum does not have a well defined cephalic groove.
 The arrangement of the eight eyes consisted of two rows of four and two in front and the other rows facing the side to allow for the wider range of vision.
 Their modified mandibles, known as falces, are black in color and the claws are curved for defense on the sides of the body.